typedoc2md/typedoc-plugin-markdown/packages/docusaurus-plugin-typedoc/README.md

 - **indexLabel`<string>`**

-  The label of the globals/index sidebar item.
+  The label of the index sidebar item.
 Default to `"Table of contents"`.

 To consume the sidebar, update `sidebars.js` (or equivalent entry sidebars file) and require the generated sidebar: